 Questions about the submission process may be directed to Tara Strome, publications associate, at firstname.lastname@example.org.

 Before submitting your manuscript, please be sure you have prepared it according to the following instructions.

-The length of submitted text ordinarily should not exceed thirty pages, including the abstract and references.
-Longer papers will be considered on occasion, but additional length must be justified by the corresponding author.
+The length of submitted text ordinarily should not exceed thirty pages, excluding abstract, acknowledgments, figures, tables, and references.

 All text must be typed double-spaced using Times New Roman 12-point font, with tabs to indicate new paragraphs.
 All pages must be paginated consecutively and include line numbers.